 Funding from the Direct Grant Scheme and Assisted Places Scheme has helped MGS to be accessible for poorer families at different times in our history.
-Our objective in embarking upon the Bursary Appeal in 1998, in the context of the withdrawal of the Assisted Places Scheme, was to establish a protected capital fund that would produce income in perpetuity.
-Your gifts help to directly subsidise the fees of suitably able boys from families of modest means.
-Please make a donation to MGS today.
+Our objective in embarking upon the Bursary Appeal in 1998, in the context of the withdrawal of the Assisted Places Scheme, was to establish a fund that would directly subsidise the fees of suitably able boys from families of modest means.
+Please make a regular donation to MGS today.

-Since 1998, thanks to donations from Old Mancunians, parents and supporters, the bursary fund managed by the MGS Trust has grown to over £25m.
-One sixth of the pupils in the School receive means-tested financial help, with the average support being 95% of the school fee.
-This is a remarkable achievement but in spite of the success that we have achieved, we regret that each year we are disappointing about 30 deserving boys for whom we have insufficient funds.
+Since 1998, thanks to donations from Old Mancunians, parents and supporters, the bursary funds managed by the MGS Trust have grown to over £29m.
+One sixth of the pupils in the School receive means-tested financial help, with the average support being 94% of the school fee.
+This is a remarkable achievement but in spite of the success that we have achieved, we regret that each year we are disappointing about 40 deserving boys for whom we have insufficient funds.

-The Next 500 Bursary Appeal reached its £10m target in July 2016, and in January 2017 the MGS Trust set up a dedicated Bursary Endowment Fund with £5m of the existing assets transferred and ring-fenced.
-The transition to full endowment will be managed prudently over the coming years.
-For more information about the Bursary Endowment Fund, please contact the Development Office at the School.
+The Next 500 Bursary Appeal reached its £10m target in July 2016, and in January 2017 the MGS Trust set up a dedicated Bursary Endowment Fund to accommodate gifts from donors who prefer to support the School in this way.
+For more information about the General Bursary Fund and Bursary Endowment Fund, please contact the Development Office at the School.

-We are enormously grateful to all Old Mancunians and supporters of the School who contributed to this success.
-However, the bursary fundraising will continue for years to come until the MGS Trust has sufficient resources to operate as a true endowment fund to provide investment income each year to support all deserving boys.
-We believe that we need to build a true endowment worth £100m to achieve our ultimate aim of having a needs-blind admissions where boys are admitted to the school based on their academic potential rather than their economic background.
+We are enormously grateful to all Old Mancunians and supporters of the School who have contributed to our fundraising success.
+However, the bursary fundraising will continue for years to come until the MGS Trust has sufficient resources to support all deserving boys.
+We believe that we need to build bursary funds worth over £100m to achieve our ultimate aim of having a needs-blind admissions where boys are admitted to the school based on their academic potential rather than their economic background.